-Traditional basil pesto (Pesto alla Genovese) is a sauce made with basil leaves, pine nuts, olive oil, and hard cheese like parmesan cheese.
-It is usually hand-pounded using a mortar pestle and hence the name pesto (1).
+Traditional basil pesto (Pesto alla Genovese) is an Italian sauce made with basil leaves, pine nuts, olive oil, and hard cheese like Parmesan cheese.
+It is usually hand-pounded using a mortar pestle, hence the name "pesto" (1).

-After so many trials, I came up with this pesto recipe.
-And I made this pesto recipe numerous times, and it tasted delicious every single time.
+After so many trials, I came up with this vegan cashew pesto recipe.
+I made this pesto recipe numerous times, and it tasted delicious every single time.

-I always weigh the ingredients to make the basil pesto.
-And I strongly recommend weighing the ingredients as we cannot measure basil leaves accurately using measuring cups.
-But if you do not have access to the weighing scale, I have mentioned rough estimates in cups.
+Unlike my other recipes, I always weigh the ingredients to make this vegan basil pesto.
+I strongly recommend weighing the ingredients as we cannot measure basil leaves accurately using measuring cups.
+But if you cannot access the weighing scale, I have mentioned rough estimates in cups.

 Fresh basil leaves - I used homegrown basil leaves to make this pesto recipe.
 And you can also get them easily in markets.
-Pluck the basil leaves from its stems and wash them well.
-Dry them very well, and there should not be any water in them.
+Pluck the basil leaves from their stems and wash them well.
+Dry them very well, and no water should be in them.

 Extra virgin olive oil - Olive oil gives taste and consistency to the sauce.
-However, we want to store the pesto sauce for a long time, so do not reduce the olive oil.
-Else we might not get the sauce consistency to the pesto.
+However, we want to store the pesto sauce for a long time, so do not reduce the olive oil quantity.

 Garlic - One or two pods of garlic will flavor the pesto.
 As we are using raw garlic, do not add more garlic.
 It might get pungent.
 You can skip the garlic if you do not like it.